ak9999/yash/README.md

 # Tasks
 1. [x] Execute commands and show output.
 2. [x] Add pretty colors to prompt.
+3. [ ] Add support for redirection.
-3. [ ] Tab-completion and other nice things.
+4. [ ] Tab-completion and other nice things.

 # Building
 Run `make`.